peteroupc/peteroupc.github.io/random.md

 <a id=Seeded_PRNGs></a>
 ## Seeded PRNGs

-In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparent randomness, starting from a known initial state, or "seed".
+In addition, some applications use pseudorandom number generators (PRNGs) to generate apparently "random" numbers starting from a known initial state, or "seed".
 Such applications usually care about repeatable "randomness".
 (Note that in the definitions for [**cryptographic**](#Cryptographic_RNGs) and [**statistical**](#Statistical_RNGs) RNGs given earlier, the PRNGs involved are automatically seeded before use.)

 <a id=When_to_Use_a_Seeded_PRNG></a>
 ### When to Use a Seeded PRNG